We're investing over $619 million to upgrade and expand Queen Elizabeth II Jubilee Hospital (QEII). The upgrades include:

 We’ve opened our new $25 million specialist medical ward that helped us quickly increase our capacity and provide more patient beds.

-We're now constructing an outpatient allied health and ambulatory care services building to include:
+We've also opened a new outpatient allied health and ambulatory care services building which includes:

 • physical therapy spaces and a gym